Stony Plain Road over Groat Road Bridge Rehabilitation

 The Stony Plain Road over Groat Road Bridge was originally constructed in the mid 1950’s and has served as a major roadway and pedestrian crossing of the Groat Ravine since that time.
 The bridge has undergone selective repairs over the years with the last major rehabilitation occurring in 1991 and it has again reached a condition state at which major repairs are needed to extend its life.

 - Miscellaneous patching and other repairs to the piers and abutments

 - Barrier enhancement at the bridge pier on Groat Road northbound

 Bridge deck milling in progress.
 (108.47KB)

 Where We Are At Today

-Construction on this project began on April 28, 2013 and completion is anticipated for late summer 2013.
+Construction on this project began on April 28, 2013 and was completed in late summer 2013.